 ROI (Region of Interest) encoding is used to enhance the quality of images which are specified in advance.
+There are two different ROI methods: Fixed Region and Dynamic Region.
 When Fixed Region is enabled, image quality of ROI area will be enhanced and image quality of other areas will be reduced.
+When Dynamic Region is enabled, image quality of tracking target will be enhanced.

 ROI function varies depending on different camera models.

-1. Enter the ROI settings interface:

-Configuration > Video/Audio > ROI
+Enter the ROI settings interface: Configuration >Video/Audio > ROI